azadehiranmehr/UDACITY_Pipline_project/README.md

 After building and training such a model, we can next launch a web service which can label new messages from users' input.

+Project Components
+There are three components completed for this project.

+1. ETL Pipeline: In a Python script, process_data.py,  a data cleaning pipeline was wrot that:

+- Loads the messages and categories datasets
+- Merges the two datasets
+- Cleans the data
+- Stores it in a SQLite database
+2. ML Pipeline: In a Python script, train_classifier.py,  a machine learning pipeline was wrot that:

+- Loads data from the SQLite database
+- Splits the dataset into training and test set
+- Builds a text processing and machine learning pipeline
+- Trains and tunes a model using GridSearchCV
+- Outputs results on the test set
+- Exports the final model as a pickle file
+3. Flask Web App : Udacity provided much of the flask web app for us.
+For this part, I did folowing tasks:

+- Modify file paths for database and model as needed
+- Add data visualizations using Plotly in the web app.
+One example is provided for you

+These 3 components are located in 3 folowing folders: app
+| - template
+| |- master.html # main page of web app
+| |- go.html # classification result page of web app
+|- run.py # Flask file that runs app
+data
+|- disaster_categories.csv # data to process
+|- disaster_messages.csv # data to process
+|- process_data.py
+|- InsertDatabaseName.db # database to save clean data to
+models
+|- train_classifier.py
+|- classifier.pkl # saved model
+README.md

 Instructions:
 Run the following commands in the project's root directory to set up the database and model.